ansible/ansible/docsite/latest/rst/glossary.rst

 Connection Type, Connection Plugin
 ++++++++++++++++++++++++++++++++++

-Ansible by default talks to remote machines over SSH using a library called 'paramiko'.
-It also supports using native OpenSSH, which if you have a new-enough open SSH, is equally fast, but also enables some features like Kereberos and jump hosts.
-This is govered in the getting started section.
-There are also other connection types like 'fireball' mode, which must be bootstrapped over SSH but is very fast, and local mode, which acts on the local system.
+Ansible by default talks to remote machines through pluggable libraries.
+Ansible supports native OpenSSH ('ssh'), or a python implementation called 'paramiko'.
+OpenSSH is preferred if you have a new-enough open SSH, and also enables some features like Kereberos and jump hosts.
+This is covered in the getting started section.
+There are also other connection types like 'fireball' mode, which must be bootstrapped over one of the SSH based types but is very fast, and local mode, which acts on the local system.
 Users can also write their own connection plugins.

 Conditionals
 ++++++++++++